Introduction

 2. Routine and Familiarity: Having a daily routine and familiar surroundings can help your loved one feel more secure and less confused.
 Try to keep a regular schedule for meals, activities, and bedtime.
 Avoid making too many changes in their environment, such as moving furniture or rearranging items.
 If you need to move them to a different place, such as a hospital or a care home, try to make the transition as smooth as possible.
 Bring some of their favorite things, such as photos, music, or blankets, to make them feel more comfortable.

-3. Modify the environment: You can make the home more comfortable and less confusing for your loved one by removing things that may cause stress or , such as loud noises, bright lights, mirrors, or patterns.
+3. Modify the environment: You can make the home more comfortable and less confusing for your loved one by removing things that may cause stress or agitation, such as loud noises, bright lights, mirrors, or patterns.
 You can also use calming music, clocks, calendars, or photos to help them relax and remember.

 4. Safety Measures: Making the living environment safe and free from hazards can help prevent falls and accidents.
 Some of the things you can do are remove rugs, cords, or clutter that may cause tripping; install grab bars, handrails, or ramps to help with mobility; lock away medicines, cleaning products, or sharp objects that may be harmful; use night lights, clocks, or calendars to help with orientation; install smoke alarms, carbon monoxide detectors, or fire extinguishers to prevent fire hazards.

-5. Manage the symptoms: You can talk to a doctor to help manage the symptoms of vascular dementia, such as memory loss, confusion, or depression.
-The doctor may prescribe medicines or therapies to help slow down the disease or improve your loved one's mood.
+5. Manage the symptoms: You can talk to a doctor to help manage the symptoms of vascular dementia, such as memory loss, confusion, or .
+The doctor may prescribe medicines or therapies to help slow down the disease or improve your loved one’s mood.

 6. Nutrition and Hydration: Eating a balanced diet and drinking enough fluids can help your loved one stay healthy and hydrated.
 Some of the things you can do are offer foods that are easy to chew and swallow, such as soft, cooked, or pureed foods; cut food into small pieces or use utensils that are easy to hold; avoid foods that are too hot, spicy, or salty; offer fluids regularly, such as water, juice, or milk; avoid alcohol, caffeine, or sugary drinks that may dehydrate or affect the mood; use plates, cups, or napkins that contrast with the food color to help them see the food better; make mealtime a pleasant and social experience by eating together, playing music, or having a conversation.